 Stop shaming people for choosing different paths than you!
 It is what makes us awesome and unique!
 Stop shaming people for attending a community college because they kind of rock.
 And to all my fellow college students- no matter WHERE you attend – you are special, you are loved, and your life is meaningful.

-As for me?
+Where am I now?
 I am on to bigger and more expensive college adventures.
 I have 5 roommates who I love but fight with, and I spend too much money on sugary snacks.

 2 years ago I would have scoffed at people attending that school.
 1 year ago I hated myself for attending that school.
 But today?
 I smile at my time spent there and relish in the memories that I made at the MACC.